ethereum-optimism/optimism/docs/op-stack/src/docs/security/forced-withdrawal.md

 The code to go along with this article is available at [our tutorials repository](https://github.com/ethereum-optimism/optimism-tutorial/tree/main/op-stack/forced-withdrawal).

-1. Clone the repository, move to the correct directory, and install the software you need.
+1. Clone the repository, move to the correct directory, and install the required dependencies.

    ```sh
    git clone https://github.com/ethereum-optimism/optimism-tutorial.git